Crshafer12/Crshafer12/README.md

 ![TitleImage](./assets/top.png)

-🎓&nbsp;I will be graduating with a Bachelors degree in Comptuer Science from Kettering University in June, 2023.<br>
+🎓&nbsp;I will be graduating with a Bachelors degree in Computer Science from Kettering University in June 2023.<br>
 💼&nbsp;I have been working at Leidos as a software developer Co-op since October 2019 on a rotational basis.<br>
 🌱&nbsp;I am currently looking for new opportunities as a full-stack/front-end developer.<br>